 The total number of unfounded crimes should include all criminal offenses, hate crimes, domestic violence, dating violence, or stalking incidents that have been unfounded.
-Arrests and disciplinary actions cannot be unfounded.
+Arrests and disciplinary actions cannot be unfounded

+violence, or stalking incidents that have been unfounded.
+Arr ests and disciplina ary actions cannot be unfounded.

 Number

-2020 2021 2022
+2021 2022 2023

-a.
-Total unfounded crimes 0 0 0

-Please Note: If a reported crime is investigated by law enfor commissioned law enforcement personnel may unfound a orcement authorities and found to be false or baseles crime. s, the crime is "unfounded."
-On ly sworn o r

-Count unfounded crimes in the year in which they were orig inally reported.

-If you have changed prior years' data, you must add a caveat explaining the change.
-Use the following format: "For (YEAR), Line (X) was changed from (A) to (B) because (REASON)."
+0 0 Please Note: If a reported crime is investig the crime is "unfounded."
+Only sworn or com ated by law enforcement authoritie missioned law enforcement perso es and found to be false or base onnel may unfound a crime.
+Count unfounded crimes in the year in which they were originally reported. aveat: you have changed prior years' data, you mus /EAR), Line (X) was changed from (A) to (B) l et add a caveat explaining the char because (REASON)." ige.
+Use the following format: "F